American Medical Student Association

 The American Medical Student Association (AMSA), founded in 1950 and based in Washington, D.C., is an independent association of physicians-in-training in the United States.
-AMSA is a student-governed national organization.They have a membership of 68,000 medical students, premedical students, interns, medical residents, and practicing physicians from across the country.
+AMSA is a student-governed national organization.
+They have a membership of 68,000 medical students, premedical students, interns, medical residents and practicing physicians across the country.

 Strategic priorities

 In November 2007, AMSA leaders decided upon four strategic priorities: